Sola & Olumide

 Yoruba, pronounced “Sho-lah.”

 In the Yoruba culture, children are purposely bestowed names with intention at birth, and I was delighted to find that they are not gender-specific.
 The majority of the people that were enslaved were young.
-Imagining how they may have felt–having been separated from their families and their home–and what they may have remembered about their homeland, I created this young child, with the forlorn expression.
+Imagining how they may have felt–having been separated from their families and their home–and what they may have remembered about their homeland, I created this young child with the forlorn expression.
 On her right side, there are “memories” of home, iconic images in bas relief of African wildlife and landscape.

-Pronounced “O-lu-me-day” Yoruba, means “God has arrived. ”
+Pronounced “O-lu-me-day” Yoruba, means “God has arrived.”

 “Olumide” was a friend of Sola’s.
 In my mind, the children are not siblings but companions, living the same experience.
-The boy was created first. he boy was created first.
+The boy was created first.
+The boy was created first.
 I envisioned him one way, and he came out with his own features.
-By this time–I believed that there are millions of souls in Heaven watching and cheering as I created these works–so I think he “came through” as he should.
-On his back are bas-relief images of African masks, art that is indigenous to their homeland, and was seen commercially in America until well after the third quarter of the 20th century.
+By this time–I believed that there were millions of souls in Heaven watching and cheering as I created these works–so I think he “came through” as he should.
+On his back are bas-relief images of African masks, art that is indigenous to their homeland and was seen commercially in America until well after the third quarter of the 20th century.